jordanholsinger/JAHRO/README.md

 # JAHRO
 Frugè Holsinger Working Paper

-Data under HRO_data is the HRO Naming and Shaming data.
-As you can there are no judiciary call outs...
+This repository contains the code for an early working paper on HRO Activities, Judiciaries, and Human Rights Changes.

+Abstract: